WBWL (FM): WFNX (1982–2012)

+As for the WFNX call letters, they would later be picked up by a radio station in Athol.
+After that station was sold and changed call letters to WKMY in 2020, the call letters (WFNX) would move to a station (95.3 FM; "The Otter") in Grand Marais, Minnesota.
+On January 23, 2024, 95.3 FM; "The Otter" returned its license to the Federal Communications Commission (FCC) rendering the WFNX call letters available for reassignment.

+On February 5, 2024, Scituate Community Radio, a new Low Power FM (LPFM) licensed to Scituate, MA was granted the WFNX-LP call letters bringing the legendary call letters back to Massachusetts.
+WFNX-LP currently airs an Adult Album Alternative and community affairs format.

 WHBA (2012)

-At approximately 4:28 p.m., WFNX relaunched as WHBA, an adult hits station branded as "101.7 The Harbor."
+At approximately 4:28 p.m. on July 24, 2012, WFNX relaunched as WHBA, an adult hits station branded as "101.7 The Harbor".
 The first song on "The Harbor" was "Sweet Emotion" by locally founded band Aerosmith.
 The launch of WHBA marked the return of the adult hits format to the Boston market; a similar format aired on WMKK (93.7 FM) from March 2005 until it became WEEI-FM in September 2011.
 The station launched with commercial free music through Labor Day.
 During its short life, the station never had DJs.

-WEDX (2012-2014)
+WEDX (2012–2014)

-On December 20, 2012, at 6:00 p.m., the station flipped to dance, branded as "Evolution 101.7," the format had been launched as an online station on Clear Channel's iHeartRadio service six weeks earlier.
+On December 20, 2012, at 6:00 pm, the station flipped to dance, branded as "Evolution 101.7"; the format had been launched as an online station on Clear Channel's iHeartRadio service six weeks earlier.
 The final song on "The Harbor" was "Sweet Caroline" by Neil Diamond (a song that has become synonymous with the city of Boston through its playing at Fenway Park during Red Sox games), while the first song on "Evolution" was "Don't You Worry Child" by Swedish House Mafia.
-As "Evolution," the station claimed to be "the first real EDM station in the country."
+As "Evolution", the station claimed to be "the first real EDM station in the country."
 The call letters were changed to WEDX on January 2, 2013.
 On January 14, 2013, Sisanie, who provides voicetracks for several top 40 and rhythmic top 40 stations also owned by iHeartMedia (including WEDX's sister station WXKS-FM), became the first "airstaffer" to be added to WEDX's daily lineup, voicetracking in afternoons.
 In December 2013, the station began simulcasting on WXKS-FM's HD2 channel, which previously broadcast an all-comedy format.
 The move occurred due to WEDX's limited signal, which is nulled to the south to protect Providence and Cape Cod-based sister stations WWBB (101.5 FM) and WCIB (101.9 FM).